 Beside the sketch of macro analysis, for the more comprehensive approach to ZSE trading the fundamental analysis is also required.
-Fundamental analysis of stocks respects indicators of companies earnings, assets, cash-flow, and by means of wellknown ratios observed the overestimated and underestimated stocks.
-Among most valuable indicators falls the ratio of a stock's price to its earnings per share (P/E ratio) and the ratio of market price of a share of the firm's stock divided by book value per share (P/Bv).
-Investors are prone to by shares of companies with lower values of P/E and P/Bv.
-Research conducted in 2007.
-On sample of different sectors at ZSE [8], showed that according to ratio P/E, sector of Transport differs significantly from the sector of Food processing and significant differences exist between sectors Banks and Industry and all other sectors.
-While the means of P/E for Finance (Banks) is around 19,3, for Tourism reached values of 172,5.
-The variable of P/Bv is a good predictor for discrimination of sectors at ZSE because there is significant difference between sectors according to analysis of variance.
-Sector of Transport (which has highest values- P/Bv(mean) = 5,57) differs from all other sectors.
-Sector of Construction (P/Bv(mean) = 3.94) differs also from Food processing sector (P/Bv(mean) = 1.84).
+Fundamental analysis of stocks respects indicators of companies earnings, assets, cash-flow, and by means of well-known ratios observed the overestimated and underestimated stocks.
+Among most valuable indicators fall the ratio of a stock's price to its earnings per share (P/E ratio) and the ratio of market price of a share of the firm's stock divided by book value per share (P/Bv).
+Investors are prone to buy shares of companies with lower values of P/E and P/Bv.
+Research conducted in 2007 on sample of different sectors at ZSE [7], showed that according to ratio P/E, sector of Transport differs significantly from the sector of Food processing and significant differences exist between the sectors Banks and Industry and all other sectors.
+While the means of P/E for Finance (Banks) is around 19.3, for Tourism reached values of 172.5.
+The variable of P/Bv is a good predictor for discrimination of sectors at ZSE, because there is significant difference between sectors according to analysis of variance.
+Sector of Transport (which has highest values-P/Bv(mean) = 5.57) differs from all other sectors.
+Sector of Construction (P/Bv(mean) = 3.94)differs also from the Food processing sector (P/Bv(mean) = 1.84).

-Research [8] indicated that in period of year 2007.
-At ZSE higher level of investors trust exists for the Transport and Construction companies stocks while Banks enjoy less confidence.
+Research in Ref.
+[7] indicated that in period of year 2007 at ZSE higher level of investors trust exists for the Transport and Construction companies stocks while Banks enjoy less confidence.
 This phenomenon partly could be explained introducing of the regulation about the criteria of investment of Croatian Retirement Funds proclaimed by the Croatian Financial Services Supervisory Agency (HANFA, CFSSA) concerning the minimal amount of market capitalization for companies.
 Mathematical background of our main method (Markowitz portfolio) belongs to the domain of technical analysis is exposed below.
 With analysis of historical data through the period of five to ten years, this method could give a suggestion concerning the optimal portfolio for different sectors at ZSE.

-3 Mean and variance of portfolio of stocks - dominant portfolio in Markowitz sense
+3. Mean and Variance of Portfolio of Stocks-Dominant Portfolio in Markowitz Sense

-Let $S_0, S_1, \ldots, S_n$ be a record of stock prices of the stock X on trading days.
-Returns on the stock $x{(1,)}x{(2,)}\ldots,x_n$ between two periods will be calculated by the formula
+As described in Ref.
+[8], analysis of mean and variance of portfolio could be done on following way.
+Let $S_0, S_1, ..., S_n$ be a record of stock prices of the stock X on trading days.
+Returns on the stock $x{1,x_2, ..., x_n}$ between two periods will be calculated by the formula

-$$x_i = \frac{S_i - S{i-1}}{S{i-1}}, \quad i = 1, \dots, n.$$ (1)
+$$x_i = \frac{S_i - S{i-1}}{S{i-1}}, \ i = 1, ..., n.$$ (1)